 The UPHP Medicaid Nurse Advice Line toll-free phone number is 1-877-615-2915.

-The UPHP Quality Improvement (QI) Program is an ongoing process that takes place throughout the year that addresses:
+The UPHP Quality Assessment and Improvement and Utilization Management (QAI/UM) Program is an ongoing process that takes place throughout the year that addresses:

 - The quality and safety of clinical care.